 Most Expensive Areas in Tennessee

-Although Tennessee ranks 16th in the U.S. for the least expensive real estate, several areas of Tenn see high real estate prices.
+Although Tennessee ranks 16th in the U.S. for the least expensive real estate, several areas of Tennessee see high real estate prices.
 Below are some of the most costly places in Tennessee.

 #1 Most Expensive Areas in Tennessee: Brentwood, TN